eth-cscs/spack-stack/README.md

 **Usage**:

+Run `make -j$(nproc)`, it outputs two files:
+- `store.tar.zst`: a ZStandard compressed tarball of the software stack;
-`make` builds a tarball `store.tar.zst` with all compilers and the software stack.
+- `store.squashfs`: a SquashFS file of the software stack.

+Installing the software stack can be done by extracting the tarball or mounting the SquashFS file at the `STORE` location.

 A few variables can be set in `Make.user`: